srujandeshpande/dice-on-docker/README.md

-# Dice ong00lj0yttttttt
+# Dice On Docker!
-00010 flexible dDFS on demand!
+Get Dice on Demand now running on Docker!